JJ Litter Photos

 I am SO proud of three pups who certified in June 2017 as service dogs.
-Seventeen-month-old Jamboree from the JJ litter passed her Public Access Test this morning, thus completing all the requirements to be a full-duty Medical Alert working service dog.
-She has already passed the test for Panic Disorder duties.
-The owners of fifteen-month-old Ava & Katie, both from the KK litter, told me last week that they have been registered as service dogs.
+Seventeen-month-old Jamboree from the JJ litter passed her Public Access Test, thus completing all the requirements to be a full-duty Medical Alert working service dog.
+She had already passed the test for Panic Disorder duties.
+The owners of fifteen-month-old Ava & Katie, both from the KK litter, told me a few days earlier that they had been registered as service dogs.
 Ava, who is in Georgia, serves a fourteen-year old boy with diplegia cerebral palsy.
 Katie, who is in Montana, serves an adult who because of a traumatic injury now has epilepsy.
 The two KK pups were sent to professional trainers, while Jamboree is totally owner trained.
 All three were sired by Quasi.
 Lively is the mother of the KK litter and grandmother of the JJ litter.

-Connor (Celhaus Jeremiah Connor) at 1 year 4 months
+Charis (Celhaus Johann) at 1 year 10 months

 Riker is doing very well in Search & Rescue training.

 ATV training for the little guy.